hasakura12/k8s-helm-nginx-ingress/k8s/ingress-controller/README.md

-# Kubernetes Minikube Nginx Ingress Controller
+# Kubernetes Nginx Ingress Controller for Minikube
 There are two files in this folder:
 - `deployment.yaml`
 - `nginx.conf`